 For ease of integration with the vendors managing the badges and Bluetooth beacons during the event, the Adobe@Adobe team leveraged Adobe I/O Runtime.
 Having an Adobe I/O Runtime function enabled the Adobe team to simply have its badge vendor invoke this serverless cloud function to streamline building dynamic customer profiles.
 Also using Experience Events in Adobe Experience Platform as triggers, the Adobe@Adobe team activated streaming data through several experiences, keeping attendees engaged throughout the three-day event.

-Throughout the event center, attendees encountered interactive, touch-screen kiosks equipped with RFID readers.
-By simply tapping their badges on a RFID reader, people could access a personalized directory to the conference—viewing all the sessions for which they’d registered, browsing recommendations based on their interests, and exploring a 3D model of the space.
+Throughout the event centre, attendees encountered interactive, touch-screen kiosks equipped with RFID readers.
+By simply tapping their badges on a RFID reader, people could access a personalised directory to the conference—viewing all the sessions for which they’d registered, browsing recommendations based on their interests and exploring a 3D model of the space.

 To bring the technology to life further, the team also spun up an augmented reality (AR) experience with a Magic Leap AR headset, providing a visual representation of how Adobe Experience Platform connects data and uses events to create a rich, cohesive conference experience.

 The team also wanted to show how Adobe Experience Platform could enable more proactive engagement as attendees moved from session to session.
-It did so by creating Prospector, which sent hyper-personalized daily digest emails, push notifications, and surveys through Adobe Campaign.
+It did so by creating Prospector, which sent hyper-personalised daily digest emails, push notifications and surveys through Adobe Campaign.

-“With beacons placed throughout the event center, Adobe Experience Platform knew which sessions people attended, so we could welcome them to a session when they walked in, push a link to a survey at the end, and send them an email with the presentation slides later,” says Nagy.
+“With beacons placed throughout the event centre, Adobe Experience Platform knew which sessions people attended, so we could welcome them to a session when they walked in, push a link to a survey at the end and send them an email with the presentation slides later,” says Nagy.
 “The ability to tie together location and context helped to deliver relevant experiences.”

 Sr. Evangelist, Adobe@Adobe

 The experiences launched at Adobe TechSummit 2019 provide a great starting point as customers start to consider their own use cases for Adobe Experience Platform.
-By all measures, the effort was a solid success, with 47 MB of event data streaming through Adobe Experience Platform, thousands of people engaged, and 98% of attendees saying they learned more about Adobe Experience Platform.
+By all measures, the effort was a solid success, with 47 MB of event data streaming through Adobe Experience Platform, thousands of people engaged and 98% of attendees saying they learnt more about Adobe Experience Platform.